climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 Did anything surprise you about the project?

 ## Reflection @showdialog
-1. How might you improve the **physical structure** of your smart garbage bin?
+1. How might you improve the **physical structure** of your Smart Garbage Bin?
 2. How might you improve the **code** of your model?
-3. How do you think the smart garbage bin helps to reduce the **environmental impact** of a community?
+3. How do you think the Smart Garbage Bin helps to reduce the **environmental impact** of a community?

 ## Finished! @showdialog
 In the next step, you can click the ``|Done|`` button to finish the tutorial.